tlevine/dada.pink/vlermv/index.rst

 Fanyc databases are good for storing and accessing complicated data really quickly.

-    Good if you need speed and complex queries on non-tables
+    Good if you need speed and complex queries

 Let's consider Mongo,